MacksonMesquita/SlackBot/README.md

 - Permissions:

-The necessary settings must be granted so that the bot can perform the actions, in the example above, the **Chat: write** action was used (permission to write in the chat in question).
+The necessary settings must be granted so that the bot can perform the actions, in the example above, the **Chat: write** action was used (permission for the bot to be able to send messages in the chosen chat).

 **Any access permission is set in the Slack API**